Skip to main content

 To confirm the refund, click the Accepted Refunds tab and locate the player names.
 Optionally, click the Transaction Links icon to see more details.

-Option 2 - refund first
+Option 2 - Refund First

 Choose this option to issue a refund first and then cancel a reservation.
 This option works well if the system user needs to issue refunds to a small number of players because there is no bulk approve option.